beitang/My-Life-Thinking/my_wanted.md

 # My dreams
 - Traveling around to see world famous buildings
 - Work with or know some really excellent person
+- Traveling by living in famous hotels
+- 财务自由